anoopgarlapati/ws1-access-apis/docs/Authentication.md

   - toc
 ---

-The VMware Identity Services Workspace ONE API supports the following methods to authenticate requests.
+The Omnissa Identity Services Workspace ONE API supports the following methods to authenticate requests.
 Individual operations in the documentation will include their specific authentication types.

 ## admin